petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/adding-pages-to-claritys-site.md

 Pages are the fundamental building blocks of website structures.
 Each page is a canvas for designing engaging layouts with content (e.g., text, images, videos) and interactive elements (e.g., forms, widgets).
 Liferay's WYSIWYG editor and drag-and-drop elements provide an intuitive and user-friendly experience, so you can implement your vision without writing code.
 For advanced use cases, you can also create custom page elements using HTML, CSS, and JavaScript.
 To help you implement your solution, Liferay provides a variety of page types.

-In this lesson, you’ll use different page types to finish implementing Clarity’s site map:
+In this lesson, you'll use different page types to finish implementing Clarity's site map:

 ![Clarity's website development team has produced this site map for their initiative.](./adding-pages-to-claritys-site/images/01.png)